abathelt/learn-to-secure/Template for the guide.md

 - Basic Windows & Linux administration
 - Networking fundamentals (IP addressing, protocols, troubleshooting)
 - Setting up a virtual lab environment for cybersecurity learning

+### Test your knowledge
+We can provide the questions which will test the knowledge or prompts to ask AI for particular knwoledge

 ### Certifications you might want to look into
 Lists industry-recognized certifications relevant to this phase.
 Example:<br>